Stephan Schröck: Eintracht Frankfurt

 On 27 June 2013, Bundesliga club Eintracht Frankfurt announced that they had signed Schröck on a two-year deal.
-He made his debut against champions FC Bayern Munich and was charged with marking Franck Ribéry.
+He made his debut against champions Bayern Munich and received a yellow card after a foul on Franck Ribéry.
 Schröck scored his first goal for Frankfurt in a Europa League match against APOEL Nicosia.

 Return to Greuther Fürth

 After only a season with Frankfurt, Schröck returned to Greuther Fürth.
-However, in January 2016, it is reported that Fürth has allowed Schröck to look for a new club excusing him from two weeks of training.
-He is set to leave the club and prematurely end his contract.
-Schröck wanted to play as an attacking midfielder instead of a right back, however the position is contested among other players of the club such as Sebastian Freis.
+However, in January 2016, it was reported that Fürth allowed Schröck to look for a new club, excusing him from two weeks of training.
+He was set to leave the club and prematurely end his contract.
+Schröck wanted to play as an attacking midfielder instead of a right back; however, the position was contested among other players of the club such as Sebastian Freis.

 On 15 April 2017, Greuther Fürth and Schröck reported having mutually agreed to release Schröck, as confirmed by an official post by the club on its website and Schröck himself through a Facebook post.

 Loan to Ceres

-On 13 January 2016, United Football League side, Ceres F.C. announced that they have signed Schröck to play for the club on a loan basis at least until August.
-Ceres' rival, Global F.C. reportedly tried to get Schröck to play for them.
+On 13 January 2016, United Football League side Ceres announced that they signed Schröck to play for the club on a loan basis at least until August.
+Ceres' rival, Global reportedly tried to get Schröck to play for them.

-Schröck made his UFL debut for Ceres at the 2016 UFL Cup in a 2–1 win over Loyola Meralco Sparks F.C.
-Schröck was played as a winger in the front but did not score a single goal despite his numerous attempts.
-Prior to his Ceres stint, he is often played as a midfielder or defender while playing in Germany.
-Ceres coach Ali Go remarked that the club is still exploring what position is the best for Schröck adding that with a few more games, the footballer would get used to the Philippine and Asian-style of play.
+Schröck made his UFL debut for Ceres at the 2016 UFL Cup in a 2–1 win over Loyola Meralco Sparks Schröck was played as a winger in the front but did not score a single goal despite numerous attempts.
+Prior to his Ceres stint, he was often played as a midfielder or defender while playing in Germany.
+Ceres coach Ali Go remarked that the club was still exploring what position is the best for Schröck adding that with a few more games, the footballer would get used to the Philippine and Asian-style of play.

-Schröck's loan agreement to Ceres which was originally to be ended in August was extended until January 2017.
+Schröck's loan agreement to Ceres, originally to be ended in August, was extended until January 2017.